JeremyUtt/GroupmeCatBot/README.md

 The first time you use a account, you will be sent a SMS verification code to your group-me account phone number.
 Enter that number into the program when prompted to authenticate the login.
 After the first login, a access token will be stored in your **accounts.json** file meaning future logins will not require a SMS pin.

+## Known Quirks

+- If Groupme access token is already found, the program assumes it is valad without checking

+- The program assumes the account you select has already joined the group you selected